danbz/aesthetic-programming/1-gettingstarted/Readme.md

 4. Use, Read, Modify (or even combine) the sample code that you found (the most basic level is changing the numbers), and produce a new sketch as a 'runme'

 **Questions to think about as README:**
-- Describe your first independent coding process (in relation to thinking, reading, copying, modifying, writing, uploading, sharing, commenting code)
+- Describe your first independent coding process (in relation to thinking, reading, copying, modifying, writing code)
 - How your coding process is differ from, or similar to, reading and writing text?
 - What is code and coding/programming practice means to you?